alicia-mathew/smart-budget-tracker/README.md

 # Smart Budget Tracker Application

-_**(University of Waterloo | CS 338 Spring 2024 | Final Project)**_
+*(University of Waterloo | CS 338 Spring 2024 | Final Project)*

-**Description of app**: We are building a personal budgeting application that assists people in managing personal finances.
-Some of the app's features include an expense overview page where users can select a daily or monthly view, groups where users can enroll to track shared expenses together, recommendations on optimizing their spending, and recurring payment tracking to help users plan their monthly expenditures.
-The main users of the app are individuals and groups of individuals (families, students,  adults, etc.) who want to track their personal/group expenses.
-The dataset will be created by us, catering to the unique features provided in the application.
-The administrators of the database are the developers of the application.

-**Description of Platform**: Our application will run on a local machine, enabling users to interact with a locally hosted web application.
-The app is designed to be primarily desktop-based, rather than mobile-based, providing a more comprehensive user experience.
-Our technology stack includes React, Flask, HTML, CSS, and JavaScript, with SQLite3 for our database.
-The live app will be hosted on a webpage instead of a command-line interface.
+**Application Overview**
+Our final project is a personal budgeting application designed to help users effectively manage their finances.
+Key features of the application include a budget logger, expense management tools, spending pattern visualizations, and smart spending optimization suggestions.
+Additionally, the application supports a group enrollment feature, allowing users to track shared expenses conveniently.
+The primary users of this app are individuals and groups, such as families, students, and roommates, who seek a robust platform for managing personal or collective financial activities.
+To demonstrate the functionality of the app, we will create a production dataset as the principal administrators and developers.

+**System Support**
+The application is hosted locally and accessed through a web interface, to provide a desktop-based user-friendly experience rather than mobile use.
+Our technology stack consists of Flask and React for dynamic web development, with HTML, CSS, and JavaScript enhancing the front end.
+For database management, we utilize SQLite3, ensuring scalable user data handling.

 **Main Features**:
 1. Budget Goal Management: Sheet where users can view, add, edit, and delete their monthly budget goals for any category they want.